StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 We need to serialise the object as JSON data for storing in the queue, but we also need to perform an additional step.
 Whilst we do not need to write data as Base64 into a queue, Azure Functions, that we will be writing later, need this encoding to read the queue.

 In previous packages used to write to the queue, `Microsoft.Azure.Storage.Queue` - now legacy, this was handled for the developer automatically.
-But the new API doesn't yet have this built in, so we need to write a function to encode it ourselves.
+But the new API doesn't yet have this built-in, so we need to write a function to encode it ourselves.

 1. Copy the code below
 2. Paste it to the end of the `QueueAccess` class